B.A in Anthropology (University of Manitoba)

 PhD Thesis: Cranial Diversity and the Evolutionary History of South Asian Populations

-Biological (Physical) Anthropology, Human Osteology, Evolution of Human Diversity, Affinities, Adaptations and Dispersals, Palaeopathology, Palaeodemography, Craniometry, Mortuary Practices, Statistics for Anthropology, Biological Anthropology of South Asians.
+Biological (Physical) Anthropology, Human Osteology, Evolution of Human Diversity, Affinities, Adaptations and Dispersals, Palaeopathology, Palaeodemography, Craniometry, Mortuary Practices, Statistics for Anthropology, Biological Anthropology of South Asians and Field Studies in Anthropology.